NoTrac3/CyberCrimeDB/README.md

 - We received a notice from a victim that the DPOS YouTube channel was taken down a week ago: https://x.com/TeamYouTube/status/1945178299187036475 1:47 PM · Jul 15, 2025

+**VI-report**
+- We are currently focused on construction on our website for more private communications.
+Operations are proceeding quietly and steadily against DPOS.
+Details are not going to be shared until further development is made within our operations.
+Tomas the lead of DPOS has been trying to brait m77u1n into traps as a pathetic last attempt to have some sort of amo against us.
+We will not stop our rain against them and we havent even gone on our offensive yet.
+DPOS surrender is no longer an option beyond this point.